-1 ARTICLE 15.
-ACADEMIC CLASSIFICATION AND RANK 2 3 4 5 ry, and 1.
-The University shall assign each bargaining unit faculty member the classification, y, and rank that most closely reflect the duties described in their appointment and job tion.
-6 • 7 8 Section 2.
-Classification 9 10 g are the classifications that apply to faculty bargaining unit positions.
-A identifies the type of position.
-11 12 13 14 a. appoir re Related Classifications: The Tenure Related Classifications include all paid atments in which bargaining unit faculty members are either eligible to be lered for, will become eligible to be considered for, or have received, tenure.
-15 16 17 18 i.
-TENURE-TRACK AND TENURED: A paid position wherein an individual is designated by the University in writing as eligible for tenure or has been granted tenure in writing by the Provost.
-19 20 21 22 ii.
-ACTING: A tenure-track paid position for individuals intended by the University to become tenure-track assistant professors but who have yet to complete the terminal degree.
-232425 b.
-Career Related Classification: The Career Related Classification includes all ongoing paid appointments in which bargaining unit faculty members are not eligible for tenure.
-26 paid a ppointments in which bargaining unit faculty members are not engine for tenure.
-27 28 i.
-CAREER: A paid position that has been granted an expectation of continued employment as defined in Article 16, Section 10.
-29 30 0 Limit ed Duration Classifications: The Limited Duration Classifications include all paid 31 32 C. appoir ntments of limited duration in which bargaining unit faculty members are not e for tenure.
-33 34 35 i.
-VISITING: A paid appointment of limited duration (up to three years) for (1) an individual who holds a like, similar, or relevant appointment at another institution 36 37 or (2) pursuant to norms of the specific discipline, an individual who has recently obtained a terminal degree and is seeking further professional experience prior to 38 39 seeking a professorship.
-40 41 ii.
-PRO TEMPORE: A paid appointment that is intermittent or of limited duration, except as provided in Section 6.
-42 43 44 iii.
-POSTDOCTORAL SCHOLAR: A paid, mentored research position that is of limited duration (up to three years) for individuals who have earned a doctoral 45 46 degree.
-Postdoctoral mentors may petition the Office of the Provost for an extension of no more than two years.
-Permission to continue a position in the
+ARTICLE 15.
+ACADEMIC CLASSIFICATION AND RANK ca itego e University shall assign each bargaining unit faculty member the classification, rank that most closely reflect the duties described in their appointment and job Se ectio n 2.
+Cla assification TT1 11 ' g are the classifications that apply to faculty bargaining unit positions.
+A identifies the type of position. a. appoir re Related Classifications: The Tenure Related Classifications include all paid atments in which bargaining unit faculty members are either eligible to be lered for, will become eligible to be considered for, or have received, tenure. i.
+TENURE-TRACK AND TENURED: A paid position wherein an individual is designated by the University in writing as eligible for tenure or has been granted tenure in writing by the Provost. ii.
+ACTING: A tenure-track paid position for individuals intended by the University to become tenure-track assistant professors but who have yet to complete the terminal degree. b. r Related Classification: The Career Related Classification includes all ongoing ppointments in which bargaining unit faculty members are not eligible for tenure. i.
+CAREER: A paid position that has been granted an expectation of continued employment as defined in Article 16, Section 10. c. appoir ed Duration Classifications: The Limited Duration Classifications include all paid atments of limited duration in which bargaining unit faculty members are not e for tenure. i.
+VISITING: A paid appointment of limited duration (up to three years) for (1) an individual who holds a like, similar, or relevant appointment at another institution or (2) pursuant to norms of the specific discipline, an individual who has recently obtained a terminal degree and is seeking further professional experience prior to seeking a professorship. ii.
+PRO TEMPORE: A paid appointment that is intermittent or of limited duration, except as provided in Section 6. iii.
+POSTDOCTORAL SCHOLAR: A paid, mentored research position that is of limited duration (up to three years) for individuals who have earned a doctoral extension of no more than two years.
+Permission to continue a position in the degree.
+Postdoctoral mentors may petition the Office of the Provost for an